 Learning the mistakes others have made comes from a lot of different sources, and a lot of them are freely available to you!

-A good example of digital product and course creators, is Amy Porterfield’s Online Marketing Made Easy podcast.
+A good example of digital product and course creators is Amy Porterfield’s Online Marketing Made Easy podcast.
 She shares a lot of the “secret sauce” on what makes her launches so freaking successful.
-And she also freely shares her “cringe-worthy” (her words, not mine) failures and the time-consuming mistakes she made in trying to create and launch courses.
+She also freely shares her “cringe-worthy” (her words, not mine) failures and the time-consuming mistakes she made in trying to create and launch courses.

 Case in point – you can find documented mistakes everywhere (weird to type this with such positivity, but it’s true).

-I read a lot of books on getting things done and business strategy to strengthen what I do in my consulting work, via Libby.
-(An app on desktop and your phone that is always and forever free, because it’s connected to the library, and thus, free books.)
+Learn from the experts by signing up for newsletters and taking advantage of courses and books.
+With the latter point, you can get a lot of books for free through Libby.
+(An app on your desktop and your phone that is always and forever free, because it’s connected to the library, and thus, free books.)

-I’ve researched, applied and revised to get the results.
+I’ve researched, applied, and revised to get the results.
+In the process, I’ve cut down on time and mistakes.

 These are the same mistakes that could be adding months of HARD work for your success story.